DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

 Like primitive types, root keys should follow the snake_case style, but emphasize succint, descriptive names.
 Example root keys are `import`, `schema`, `model`, etc. If a one-word type isn't descriptive enough for your root key, keeping it succint (e.g. `spring_boot_service`, `cloud_gateway`) is preferable.
 Long-named root keys, or roots keys that aren't snake_case, will not conform to the standard employed by the Core Specification and first-party plugin making it less obvious to users what the key is.

 # Organizing Imports
-Each AaC file has a file-wide import declaration.
+Each AaC file has a file-wide import declaration definition.
 Using an `import` definition allows users to reference definitions provided via other user files and can be used to decompose large, complex models into multiple files.

 Because `import` decalarations are file-wide, these clauses should be the first clause in AaC files.
-There is no internal logic that dictates the order of the entries in an AaC file, but maintaining the `import` clause as the first definition in AaC files makes the file-wide dependencies immediately visible and immediately informs readers on the dependencies of file.
+There is no internal logic that dictates the order of the entries in an AaC file, but maintaining the `import` clause as the first definition in AaC files makes the file-wide dependencies immediately visible and informs readers on the dependencies of file.

 An example file with an import clause at the top: